-In early April 1862, the Army of the Potomac moved up the Virginia Peninsula in two columns.
-The Third Corps marched from Fort Monroe toward the Yorktown defenses, and the Fourth Corps advanced toward the Halfway House between Yorktown and Williamsburg.
-Gen. George McClellan planned to trap the Confederates in a two-pronged maneuver with the Third Corps holding Gen. John Magruder’s forces at Yorktown while the Fourth Corps blocked their retreat toward Williamsburg.
-The Battle of Lee’s Mill on April 5, 1862, stopped the Union flanking movement.
-Gen. McClellan’s maps incorrectly showed the Warwick River flowing parallel to the James River, he was unaware that the Warwick blocked the Union advance near Yorktown.
-Lee’s Mill was defended by one brigade from Brig.
+In early April, 1862, the Army of the Potomac moved up the Virginia Peninsula from Fort Monroe in two columns.
+On the right, the III Corps marched toward the Yorktown defenses, and on the left the IV Corps advanced toward Williamsburg.
+Maj.
+Gen. George B. McClellan planned to trap the Confederates in the two-pronged maneuver with the III Corps holding Maj.
+Gen. John Magruder’s forces at Yorktown while the IV Corps under Brig.
+Gen. Erasmus Keyes blocked their retreat toward Williamsburg.
+McClellan’s maps, however, incorrectly showed the Warwick River flowing parallel to the James River; he was unaware that the Warwick partially blocked Keyes’ advance.
+Lee’s Mill on the Warwick was defended by one brigade from Brig.
 Gen. Lafayette McLaws’ division and supported by the Peninsula Artillery.
 Brig.
-Gen. William F. Smith’s division led the Union advance from the Warwick Court House toward the mill.
-Halted by the Confederate defenses, Gen. Smith deployed his three brigades under heavy fire along the Warwick.
-Brig.
-Gen. Erasmus Keyes, Fourth Corps commander, reported to McClellan that “No part of this line as far as discovered can be taken by assault without an enormous waste of life.”
-The Battle of Lee’s Mill only cost a handful of casualties, but it thwarted McClellan’s plans and convinced him to besiege the Warwick-Yorktown line.
+Gen. William F. Smith’s division led the Union advance toward the mill.
+Halted by the Confederate defenses on April 5, Smith deployed his three brigades under heavy fire along the Warwick.
+Keyes reported to McClellan that “No part of this line as far as discovered can be taken by assault without an enormous waste of life.”
+The battle cost few casualties, but thwarted McClellan’s maneuver plans and convinced him to besiege the Confederates.